ignalex/pi/README.md

 ##  projects
 - **MS** > 'manage services' > to turn things ON/OFF based on the conditions >> __to be migrated__
 - **PA** > 'personal assistant' > using iCalendar and other mods to trigger functions  >> __to be migrated__
+- **WATERING** > using 2 (or more / or less) independent systems, open / close valves and trigger motor to start watetring plants
+    * using BOM forecast for temperature / rain to tailor the amount of water
+- **HEATER** control > keeping temperature inside within defined range
+    * used temperature sensor (GPIO), esp/rf433 api to wireless power outlet to remote control ON/OFF

 ## functionality
 - **relay** > control relay via GPIO